intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 Whenever the health status of your adapter changes (e.g. you become disconnected from an external service that the adapter relies on), you should call the `OnHealthStatusChanged` method from your implementation.
 This will recompute the overall health status of the adapter and push the update to any subscribers to the `IHealthCheck` feature.

-## IEventMessagePush
+## IEventMessagePush / IEventMessagePushWIthTopics

-To add the [IEventMessagePush](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePush.cs) feature to your adapter, you can add or extend the [EventMessagePush](/src/DataCore.Adapter.Abstractions/Events/EventMessagePush.cs) class.
-To push values to subscribers, call the `ValueReceived` method on your `EventMessagePush` object.
+To add the [IEventMessagePush](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePush.cs) and/or [IEventMessagePushWithTopics](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePushWithTopics.cs) features to your adapter, you can add or extend the [EventMessagePush](./Events/EventMessagePush.cs) and [EventMessagePushWithTopics](./Events/EventMessagePushWithTopics.cs) classes respectively.
+To push values to subscribers, call the `ValueReceived` method on the feature.

-If your source supports its own subscription mechanism, you can extend the `EventMessagePush` class to interface with it in the appropriate extension points.
-In particular, you can override the `CreateSubscription` method if you need to customise the behaviour of the subscription class itself.
-An example of when you might want to use this option would be if the source you are connecting to requires you to create a separate, authenticated stream for each subscriber, and you prefer to encapsulate that logic inside the subscription class.
+If your source supports its own subscription mechanism, you can extend the `EventMessagePush` and `EventMessagePushWithTopics` classes to interface with it in the appropriate extension points.

 ## ISnapshotTagValuePush

 To add the [ISnapshotTagValuePush](/src/DataCore.Adapter.Abstractions/RealTimeData/ISnapshotTagValuePush.cs) feature to your adapter, you can use the [SnapshotTagValuePush](./RealTimeData/SnapshotTagValuePush.cs) or [PollingSnapshotTagValuePush](./RealTimeData/PollingSnapshotTagValuePush.cs) classes.
 The latter can be used when the underlying source does not support a subscription mechanism of its own, and allows subscribers to your adapter to receive real-time value changes at an update rate of your choosing, by polling the underlying source for values on a periodic basis.
+To push values to subscribers, call the `ValueReceived` method on the feature.

 If your source supports its own subscription mechanism, you can extend the `SnapshotTagValuePush` class to interface with it in the appropriate extension points.
-In particular, you can override the `CreateSubscription` method if you need to customise the behaviour of the subscription class itself.
-An example of when you might want to use this option would be if the source you are connecting to requires you to create a separate, authenticated stream for each subscriber, and you prefer to encapsulate that logic inside the subscription class.

-To push values to subscribers, call the `ValueReceived` method on your `SnapshotTagValuePush` instance.
-When working directly with subscription objects, you can call the `ValueReceived` method on the subscription.

 ## Historical Data Queries